jeffreylanters/react-unity-webgl/README.md

 > Keep in mind communication from Unity to React is global, so Event Listeners with the same name will overwrite one another.

-> When using parameters, some types might need the usage of special methods in order to read their values.
+> Simple numeric types can be passed to JavaScript in function parameters without requiring any conversion.
+Other data types will be passed as a pointer in the emscripten heap (which is really just a big array in JavaScript).
+For strings, you can use the Pointerstringify helper function to convert to a JavaScript string.
 You can read more about parameters and [JavaScript to Unityscript types](#javascript-to-unityscript-types) here.

 ```ts
 function on(eventName: string, eventListener: Function): void;